 As you’re gearing up for tax time, you may have your eyes out for tax forms coming your way.
 The W-2 is typically provided by employers to their employees, reporting wages earned, taxes withheld, employee benefits, and other information necessary for accurately filing income taxes.
 On the other hand, a 1099-NEC form is issued to independent contractors, showing compensation paid for their services.

-- Wages, tips, and other compensation paid to an employee
+- Wages, tips, employee benefits, and other compensation paid to a W-2 employee

 - The employee’s income and Social Security taxes withheld and other information